RedisLabs/redislabs-docs/content/rs/administering/database-operations/slave-ha.md

 In practice, slave migration creates a new slave shard and replicates the data from the master shard to the new slave shard.
 For example:

-1. Node:2 has a master shard and node:3 has the corresponding the slave shard.
+1. Node:2 has a master shard and node:3 has the corresponding slave shard.
 1. Either:

     - Node:2 fails and the slave shard on node:3 is promoted to master.